ziggycross/campfire/README.md

 - Mouse to rotate the camera.
 - Space to toggle mouse lock.

+I recommend using [rgba-to-gif](https://github.com/ziggycross/rgba-to-gif) to convert your outputted frames to a nice animated GIF.

 ## Resources

 My self-learning has significantly relied on:

 - Tutorials from [LearnOpenGL](https://learnopengl.com).